 Click on image to view HKN Informational Video

-The Department of Health and Kinesiology (DHK) is a growing and emerging community of faculty, staff and students in the College of Education and Human Development.
+The Department of Kinesiology, Health, and Nutrition (DKHN) is a growing and emerging community of faculty, staff and students in the College of Education and Human Development.
 The departmental mission is "To be a center of opportunity, access and excellence in Southwest Texas through interdisciplinary leadership in instruction, research, and service to promote quality of life."

-With over 1,000 major students, the DHK offers four undergraduate degrees and one minors degree in Health.
-The department also offers a new Master of Science degree in Health and Kinesiology, beginning with the Fall 2008 semester.
-Currently the DHK offers over 90 undergraduate classes each semester, and has five research/teaching laboratories/clinics.
+With over 1,000 major students, the DKHN offers four undergraduate degrees and one minors degree in Health.
+The department also offers a new Master of Science degree in Health and Kinesiology.
+Currently the DKHN offers over 90 undergraduate classes each semester, and has 10 research/teaching laboratories/clinics.

-The faculty in DHK has developed a vigorous research agenda focusing on prevention and treatment of risks for diseases and promotion of healthy growth and living across lifespan.
-Many of the research programs have been supported by external funding agencies, such as the National Institutes of Health, the US Department of Defense, the US Department of Education, and the International Life Science Institute Research Foundation.
-Close research collaborations have been formed with the University of Texas Health Science Center San Antonio, the Brooke Army Medical Center, Fort Sam Houston, TX, local school districts and community groups.
+The faculty in DKHN has developed a vigorous research agenda focusing on prevention and treatment of risks for diseases and promotion of healthy growth and living across lifespan.
+Many of the research programs have been supported by external funding agencies, such as the National Institutes of Health, the US Department of Defense, the US Department of Education, the International Life Science Institute Research Foundation, the Cancer Prevention Research Institute of Texas, the Robert Wood Johnson Foundation, Baptist Health Foundation of San Antonio, and Blue Cross Blue Shield of Texas.
+Close research collaborations have been formed with the University of Texas Health Science Center San Antonio, the Brooke Army Medical Center, San Antonio Metropolitan Health District, Fort Sam Houston, TX, local school districts and community groups.

-The DHK is committed to serve the students and community and to address many of the challenges facing South Texas and beyond.
+The DKHN is committed to serve the students and community and to address many of the challenges facing South Texas and beyond.